The Stanford GSB Research Fellows Program is a two-year full-time program commencing in July 2020.

 Fellows are expected to fully participate in the intellectual life at Stanford GSB and the university.

 Stanford GSB faculty conduct research on a wide variety of cutting-edge topics.
 Fellows participate in research projects and assist with empirical research papers initiated by Stanford GSB faculty members.
 Projects are assigned based on student interest and faculty/project availability.
-Projects generally involve manipulation of large data sets and sophisticated statistical modelling, and require strong programming skills.
-Day to day work will mostly utilize statistical packages such as R, Matlab, or Stata, but we will favor applicants with some lower level programming experience (e.g., C or java).
+Projects generally involve manipulation of large data sets and sophisticated statistical modeling, and require strong programming skills.
+Day to day work will mostly utilize statistical packages such as R, Matlab, or Stata.
 Students can expect to work closely with Stanford GSB faculty members and receive individual instruction on the techniques required.

-Fellows are required to take one doctoral-level course in business, economics, statistics, math, or related field during two to three quarters in the academic year.
+Fellows may take one doctoral-level course in business, economics, statistics, math, or related field each quarter.
 Course selection is made in consultation with faculty.